Meet the guys behind Viceland’s first original television show

 “This is all a symptom of doing well [in America],” Johnson says.
 “When Vice was given a channel, it came with the opportunity to produce a lot of new content, and Vice was in the enviable position of doing what they wanted to do.
 It was a long and complicated road, but they’re very hands-off and trusting that we could do it.
 We made the show with no scripts, very little planning.
 The trust on us to deliver a show is absurdly high, but so far it’s worked out very well.”

 That is the hope, at least.
-The program, which debuts next week, is the U.S.-based network’s first original scripted series, its current programming consisting mostly of provocative-sounding documentary series (F*ck That’s Delicious, Balls Deep, Bong Appetite) and whichever edgy-ish films happen to be in its library (savvy Canadian couch-surfers might recall an airing of Quentin Tarantino’s Reservoir Dogs early last year that had its profanity bleeped to the point of absurdity).
+The program, which debuts next week, is the U.S.-based network’s first original scripted series, its current programming consisting mostly of provocative-sounding documentary series ( F*ck That’s Delicious, Balls Deep, Bong Appetite) and whichever edgy-ish films happen to be in its library (savvy Canadian couch-surfers might recall an airing of Quentin Tarantino’s Reservoir Dogs early last year that had its profanity bleeped to the point of absurdity).

 While the cable channel, co-owned by A+E Networks and partly funded by Rogers in Canada, has earned some critical notices for progressive programming like Ellen Page’s Gaycation, its ratings have struggled to match the company’s braggadocio.
 Last August, The Wall Street Journal reported that, in the United States, Viceland averaged just 45,000 adult viewers under the age of 50 (a coveted demographic).
 And this past October, The Guardian reported that, in the U.K., Viceland pulled in less than 10,000 viewers during its first two weeks.
-(The latest Canadian ratings were unavailable at press time.)
+(In Canada, though, Viceland’s ratings tell a slightly sunnier story.
+Since taking over the Biography Channel, Viceland’s ranking has gone up 12 spots for adults aged 18-49, from No. 34 to 22.
+And it has jumped 10 spots among all English non-sports digital specialty channels in the country.)

 Still, the channel is barely a year old, and it is not as if Vice was caught unaware on millennial viewing habits, or lack thereof when it comes to traditional mediums like television.
 (When Viceland launched last winter, creative director Spike Jonze told The Globe and Mail that “I don’t think it matters” that more younger viewers are avoiding cable.
 “If you make good stuff, it’ll be found in any medium.
 The cable channel is just one means of distribution.”)
 And if the company is indeed intent on breaking the small-screen mould and disseminating programming that’s unlike anything else out there, nirvanna the band the show is the perfect project to bank on.